aiday-mar/EPFL/Applied Data Analysis/Exercise_Notes.md

 Suppose that we want to implement code to display the katz centrality :

 ```
+# here you make a dictionary between the nodes of the graph and their respective degrees
 degrees = dict(quakerG.degree(quakerG.nodes()))

+# you assign the katz centrality respectively to each node
 katz = nx.katz_centrality(quakerG)
 nx.set_node_attributes(quakerG, katz, 'katz')
 sorted_katz = sorted(katz.items(), key=itemgetter(1), reverse=True)